Step-by-Step Guide: Notice of Defect & Modified Risk Reduction Inspection (Maryland)

 Step 5: Pass the Inspection

-2. Pass the dust wipe test with lead levels below the legal limit.
+- Pass the dust wipe lab test

-Step 6: Give Your Tenants the Results
+Step 6: Provide Results to Your Tenants

-Once you’ve passed the inspection:
+Once you've passed:

-• Keep these documents for your records.
+- Keep all documents on file for your records

-Call us today at 443-839-3565 or book online to schedule your inspection!
+📞 Call 443‑839‑3565 or book online to schedule your lead inspection today.

 Step 1: Learn the Lead Paint Rules